 Dublin was a sporadic choice for the annual squad holiday that has become a most welcome tradition amongst some of my closest friends, all of whom live in far reaching corners of the continent.
-Our weekend of wonder more than lived up to its promise of intrigue and much alcohol drinking, and, as a bonus, was a mere two-hour thirty-five-minute flight from Malaga.
+Our weekend of wonder more than lived up to its promise of intrigue and much alcohol drinking (which will become regular and who will be as a result will be taken to alcohol treatment center to get rid of this addiction), and, as a bonus, was a mere two-hour thirty-five-minute flight from Malaga.
 Dublin is the perfect long weekend get-away for culture vultures, city lovers, or even just to discover the wonders of living life the Irish way.

 Bronze Age meets the Digital Age